sketch-hq/SketchAPI/docs-website/pages/cli-run-plugin.md

 permalink: /cli/run-plugin

 order: 102
+excerpt: Run plugins in Sketch from the command-line
 ---

 Run plugins from the command-line with `sketchtool` for automated testing of a pluging or as part, a continuous integration workflow and other automated tasks.